How much can ChatGPT really help Computational Biologists in Programming?: Key Takeaways

-While using ChatGPT for computational biology coding assistance, one should take note of the following points: \begin{itemize} \item ChatGPT has a tendency of writing Bioinformatics codes in python, it even uses python subprocess module for creating scripts for pipelining instead of using bash files.
-Scripting languages such as python enable researchers to focus more on their high level goals by providing rich libraries and packages \cite{ekmekci2016introduction}. \item The more information (language name, library name, code context) you give ChatGPT, the higher is the probability that it will provide you with the correct code.
-Prompt engineering used for such automatic code development can increase coding efficiency \cite{white2023chatgpt}. \item If you get error by pasting some code written by ChatGPT, keep asking it about those errors in the same conversation and you should eventually get the correct answer. \item Having a good understanding of the algorithm or process you are writing code for is important to use ChatGPT effectively because of three main reasons - (1) it helps you identify bugs generated by the chatbot, (2) it enables you to provide more information and context about the code to be generated and (3) it enables you to incorporate the generalized code generated by ChatGPT in your personal code base. \item ChatGPT can lack critical thinking while giving the answers and computational biology specialists have to sometimes modify the code to get the correct logic \cite{borji2023categorical} \item Since the knowledge base of ChatGPT is fixed and does not evolve every month, it is wise not to ask it about very recent knowledge type questions. \item If you are not familiar with a library that ChatGPT is using, definitely verify the information using one of the contemporary search engines, because there is always that slight chance of it being made-up.
-Using generative AI models for giving answers is banned in stack overflow \footnote{https://stackoverflow.com/} currently because of the possibility of misinformation.
-Even wrong code generated by ChatGPT is well documented which may easily confuse the general mass. \item ChatGPT can throw in small false details in technical descriptions which is often difficult to identify.
-It denies to provide reference of the information it provides.
-So, it is not a good idea to use ChatGPT for writing technical papers. \item ChatGPT does not care whether you are a beginner or an advanced programmer while generating code; it just provides the code with the language and the framework that it deems the most appropriate \cite{piccolo2023many}. \item Do not ask ChatGPT pinpointed descriptive questions that ask for yes/no answer or specific statistics or research paper reference; most likely ChatGPT will just avoid being specific and will beat around the bush. \end{itemize}
+While using ChatGPT for computational biology coding assistance, one should take note of the following points: \begin{itemize} \item The more information (language name, library name, code context) you give ChatGPT, the higher is the probability that it will provide you with the correct code.
+Prompt engineering used for such automatic code development can increase coding efficiency \cite{white2023chatgpt}. \item If you get an error by pasting some code written by ChatGPT, keep asking it about those errors in the same conversation and you should eventually get the correct answer. \item Having a good understanding of the algorithm or process you are writing code for is important for using ChatGPT effectively because of three main reasons: (1) it helps you identify bugs generated by the chatbot, (2) it enables you to provide more information and context about the code to be generated and (3) it enables you to incorporate the generalized code generated by ChatGPT in your personal code base. \item ChatGPT can lack critical thinking while giving the answers and computational biologists have to sometimes modify the code to get the correct logic \cite{borji2023categorical}. \item Since the knowledge base of ChatGPT is fixed and does not evolve every month, it is wise not to ask it about very recent knowledge type questions. \item If you are not familiar with a library that ChatGPT is using, definitely verify the information using one of the contemporary search engines, because there is a slight chance of it being made-up.
+Using generative AI models for giving answers is banned in stack overflow currently because of the possibility of misinformation.
+Even wrong code generated by ChatGPT comes with comments which make the code look well documented, leading to misplaced confidence in the code. \item ChatGPT can introduce small false details in technical descriptions which is often difficult to identify.
+Do not ask ChatGPT pinpointed descriptive questions that ask for yes/no answer or specific statistics or research paper reference; most likely ChatGPT will just avoid being specific.
+So, it is not a good idea to use ChatGPT for writing technical papers. \item ChatGPT has a tendency of writing bioinformatics codes in python, it even uses python subprocess module for creating scripts for pipelining instead of using bash files.
+Scripting languages such as python enable researchers to focus more on their high level goals by providing rich libraries and packages \cite{ekmekci2016introduction}. \item ChatGPT does not care whether you are a beginner or an advanced programmer while generating code; it just provides the code with the language and the framework that it deems the most appropriate \cite{piccolo2023many}. \end{itemize}